cbourjau/pytorch-ndonnx/docs/index.md

 # pytorch-ndonnx

+`pytorch-ndonnx` is a library that can be used to convert pytorch models to ONNX.
-Pytorch-to-ONNX converters based on ndonnx.
+It is based on [ndonnx](https://github.com/Quantco/ndonnx).

-Conversion is achieved by simply ducktypign existing code using a `pytorch_ndonnx.Tensor` object.
+Conversion is achieved by simply ducktyping existing code using a `pytorch_ndonnx.Tensor` object.

 See [here](./tensor.md) for API documentation.